 Tunisia’s official submission to the Oscars for Best International Feature.

-He is shattered by the loss of his son to the lure of jihadism, a word mentioned probably only once in the entire film.
-In fact, to call Dear Son a story about terrorism is to do it a disservice.
 After all, Ben Attia has taken pains to make his film as unexceptional (in the best sense of the word) as possible, in order to show the quiet devastation and psychological toll on a middle-class family with high hopes for their only son.

 Dear Son is not always engaging, but it boasts a nuanced performance by Mohamed Dhrif who plays Riadh.
 It’s interesting to learn that the Dardenne brothers served as producers of the film, and in fact, explored similar themes in their latest award-winning effort, Young Ahmed (2019).